Child Custody Enforcement Attorneys Morris County, NJ

 - Modify Your Child Custody Agreement – If your co-parent’s schedule or obligations have changed, you may wish to modify your child custody agreement to reflect these new circumstances.
 Or, if your spouse is harming your children, or harming the relationship you have with your children, then you may also want to seek a modification which limits the visitation time your co-parent has with your children.

 - File a Motion for Contempt – If you and your attorney are unable to resolve your co-parent’s repeated incidents of child custody agreement violations through mediation or negotiation, you may wish to file a motion for contempt with the family court.
-A motion for contempt is basically an accusation that your co-parent is not abiding by a court-ordered judgement, in this case your child custody agreement.
+A motion for contempt is basically an accusation that your co-parent is not abiding by a court-ordered judgment, in this case, your child custody agreement.
 If found guilty of contempt, your co-parent will face monetary fines, sanctions, and in the case of repeat offenses, even jail time.
 Having a driver’s license revoked or spending a few days in County Jail can certainly be a strong wake-up call for any person, no matter how hard-headed they are.

 - Contact the Police – Calling the police regarding a child custody violation is certainly an option, but generally should only be considered in extreme circumstances.
 By calling the police, you risk irrevocably damaging your relationship with your co-parent, and also risk upsetting your children, or causing them to resent you.
 That being said, in circumstances where your co-parent has removed the children from the state without the legal authority to do so, or is several hours late to an arranged drop-off and you cannot reach them, or your children, then calling the police is a valid and prudent measure.
 Should you find it necessary to call the police, be sure to have a certified copy of your child custody order on hand for reference.